stakemix/SolanaValidatorGuide/Apply-Foundation-Delegation.md

 ```
 $ solana-keygen new -o /home/solana/.config/mainnet-id.json
 ```
-- Save this key, mnemonic and everything in a different environment
+- Save this key, mnemonic and everything in a different computer.
+- Very Important to have an offline copy
 - Write down the pubkey for use later in the doc "mainnetpubkey"
 - dont go to the next step until you save these files and mnemonic etc.